 On August 19, 2003, an attack on a hotel in Baghdad, Iraq killed 22 humanitarian aid workers.
 That tragic attack highlighted how dangerous and difficult humanitarian aid work can be.
 It was also a stark reminder that humanitarian work is valuable and necessary.
 As our world faces more crises, we need people who run in to help rather than turn their backs on suffering.

 Accordingly, the United Nations made August 19 World Humanitarian Day to celebrate the incredible work that humanitarians do around the world.
 Because of humanitarians, communities experiencing crises have people who rush to help them.
-The day is also a chance to remember the humanitarians who were attacked in the previous year.
-Sadly, in 2022 alone, just over 450 humanitarian aid workers were attacked while trying to help others.
+The day is also a chance to remember the humanitarians who were attacked or died in the previous year.
+Sadly, 2023 was the deadliest year on record for humanitarians.
+More than 595 aid workers were attacked in 2023, and 280 were killed.
+We honor their sacrifice and mourn their passing by redoubling our humanitarian efforts.

 Meet our humanitarian heroes